MY LIFE - PENGUIN POST OFFICE

 Narrators: Daisy and Amy Graham-Brown

-Amy and Daisy join their dad on the trip of a lifetime to learn about his job as a wildlife film-maker, as he films penguins for the BBC Natural History Unit in Antarctica.
+Amy and Daisy join their dad on the trip of a lifetime to learn about his job as a wildlife film-maker, as he films penguins in Antarctica for the BBC Natural History Unit.

-The girls tell their story of a terrifying boat journey, living with penguins and working in the coldest post office in the world.
-They even learn how to use their dad’s camera and record sound.
-But how will they cope with living in a tiny boat cut off from the rest of the world, and will they dare to take the icy polar plunge challenge?
+The girls tell their story of a terrifying boat journey across the stormy seas of the Drake Passage (640 miles of open water), living with penguins and working in the world’s coldest and most southerly post office.
+They learn how to film and record sound on wildlife sequences, do the heart-stopping, goose-bump inducing ‘polar plunge’ and come face to face with a leopard seal.
+But how will they cope with the psychological challenges of living on a tiny boat, cut off from iPhones and the rest of the world?

 WILDSCREEN AWARD Nomination: